Ancient Japan in Poetry

 この秋は 何で年よる 雲に鳥

-This autumn— why do I feel so old?
+This autumn— why do I grow old?
 Birds vanish into clouds.

 — Matsuo Basho (松尾芭蕉)